trinix1975/open-vfx-houdini-rop/samples/README.md

 # Open VFX Houdini ROP Samples

-A samples folder structure to demonstrate a pre-configured example of the Open VFX Geometry Cache node to use in the Houdini Sop context.
+Pre-configured examples of the Open VFX Geometry Cache node to use in the Houdini Sop context.

 ## Description

 This folder includes the following:

+* 01_simple to demonstrate the simplest usage of the OVFX Geometry Cache
+* 02_with_presets is similar to the previous but it adds presets with menus to control the cache format (bgeo or vdb).
+Adds also a browse and delete cache button.
 * The Python yaml library (for both python 2.7 and 3.7)
 * A fake project folder structure that includes shots and assets
 * A [Houdini package](https://www.sidefx.com/docs/houdini/ref/plugins.html) file to configure the environment variables.
 * The Open VFX configuration files *fragment.yaml* and *location.yaml*
 * The *ovfx_geometry_cache.py* that is used to customize geometry cache paths

-This example is meant to be self contained.
-In a production environment it's likely that the open-vfx-framework will live in a different place than the 2 other repositories.
+Those examples are meant to be self contained.
+In a production environment it's possible that the open-vfx-framework will live in a different place than the 2 other repositories.

 The yaml library will probably live along other common Python libraries and made available from studio environment that includes it at the shell level.